openstack/watcher-specs/specs/train/approved/global-datasource-preference.rst

 ===============

 Allow specifying of global datasource order by exposing new configuration parameter.
-This parameter will be part of a new group labeled watcher_datasource .
+This parameter will be part of a new group labeled watcher_datasource.
 The datasource parameter for strategies remains available and overrides the globally configured datasources.

 ::